Skip to main content

 Phase 3: Iterative Development

 This is the core loop.
-The practitioner and AI alternate between generation and review.
+The engineer and AI alternate between generation and review.

-**The loop:** 1.
+The loop: 1.
 Describe the next piece of functionality 2.
 AI generates the implementation 3.
-Practitioner reviews for correctness, security, and style 4.
-Practitioner provides targeted feedback 5.
+Engineer reviews for correctness, security, and style 4.
+Engineer provides targeted feedback 5.
 AI revises 6.
 Repeat until the implementation meets standards

-**Critical discipline:** Do not accept code you do not understand.
-Vibe coding accelerates implementation, but the practitioner remains responsible for every line that ships.
+Critical discipline: Do not accept code you do not understand.
+Vibe coding accelerates implementation, but the engineer remains responsible for every line that ships.

 Phase 4: Testing